Carter Noseworthy

 His work was noticed locally by a reporter from CBC and an article was written and published online in May 2021 about his newfound talent and ability.
 The response was huge.
 The following week, his work was featured on CBC The National which drew attention from art lovers worldwide.
 He has been receiving commissions ever since.

-Carter hopes to become an architect or engineer in the future.
+Carter hopes to study computer science and architecture in the future.